vamping111/terraform-provider-testmark/website/docs/d/canonical_user_id.html.markdown

 layout: "aws"
 page_title: "aws_canonical_user_id"
 description: |-
-  Provides the canonical user ID (CROC Cloud S3 User ID) associated with the provider connection to CROC Cloud.
+  Provides the canonical user ID (S3 User ID) associated with the used account.
 ---

 # Data Source: aws_canonical_user_id

-The Canonical User ID data source allows access to the CROC Cloud S3 User ID for the effective account in which Terraform is working.
+Provides the canonical user ID (S3 User ID) associated with the used account

 ~> **NOTE:** To use this data source, you must have the `s3:ListAllMyBuckets` permission.